 We suggest you use Our recommended base layer clothing is manufactured by Smartwool or Icebreaker – as they make market-leading lightweight, merino wool products at a good price, but any merino-wool base layer will be fine.

 For hiking shirts, we suggest you pack 3 x short sleeved tops, as well 1 x light-weight long-sleeved shirt.
 The best fabric for your shirt is a breathable, quick-drying merino, polyester or nylon.
 Make sure to avoid cotton.

 If your trek is 3 to 4 days long, you will probably need 1-2 pairs of trousers, and potentially an additional pair for hikes longer than 4 days.
 Recommend brands include Columbia, prAna or Gash Hao.

 It is also a good idea to pack a pair of trekking shorts for warm afternoons when full trousers might be uncomfortable during long hikes.
 You might want to pack a wrap-around sarong or mid-length skirt to allow you to change your base-layers underneath as there is not much privacy in the campsites.

 Alternatively, we also found sleeveless puff jackets and vests useful, like the North Face Acancagua Puffed Vest and the Campshire Sherpa Fleece.
 They also cost a bit less.

 Over your fleece jacket, you will need to have a weather-resistant layer.
 This should be relatively light but warm and durable enough to protect you from wind and rain.

 You'll still need to pack a basic poncho to keep most of the moisture out.
 These are cheap and practical.

 A headband can double as neck-protection from the sun, as well as a scarf and ear-warmer for chilly evenings.
 TYTN headband, helps keep your neck and face protected and prevents particulates entering your throat when you breath.

 During the out-of-season winter months (Dec, Jan and Feb), we highly recommend bringing a balaclava or neckband.

 As extra insulation for your head on the cold nights, a winter fleece beanie is recommended, especially if you haven’t already packed a headband.
-A warm fleeced beanie or fleeced headband are absolute must-haves: North Face and provide good beanies.
+A warm fleeced beanie or fleeced headband are absolute must-haves: North Face and No products found. provide good beanies.